roddux/fffz/README.md

 # FunkyFunFuzzer / fffz

-FunkyFunFuzzer / fffz is an attempt at a file fuzzer prioritising usability thile maintaining decent real-world performance.
+FunkyFunFuzzer / fffz is an attempt at a file fuzzer prioritising usability while striving for real-world performance.
 It is a mutation fuzzer with automatic process snapshotting.

 ## Usage